-Wealth Management at Lee, Dougherty & Ferrara is an individualized ongoing process, not a predetermined formula.
+Wealth Management at LDFwealth is an individualized ongoing process, not a predetermined formula.
 We help clients design portfolios which target specific investment objectives within their risk comfort zone.
-We achieve this result by accessing a broad range of financial strategies available through our global resources.
+We pursue this result by accessing a broad range of financial strategies available through our global resources.
 Listed below are the five phases of our Wealth Management process.

 STEP ONE: ESTABLISHING OBJECTIVES